 “When I told him I wanted to pursue music after high school, he really dedicated time to helping me with that,” she said.
 “He gave me advice and even helped with auditions.”

-Though he is leaving a job he has become so familiar with, he doesn’t intend to hang up his director’s hat just yet.
+Unfortunately, Villaorduna won’t be able to continue mentoring his students once this school year wraps.
+Though he is leaving a job he has become so familiar with, he doesn’t intend to hang up his director’s hat just yet, as he plans to continue teaching after the move.

 No matter where he ends up, South Broward’s band students won’t forget Villaorduna any time soon.